WalaWala/OwnGap/README.md

 OwnGap
 ================================
 A native replacement for the HTML canvas.
 It executes JavaScript as code behind with the V8 engine.
+Currently made for the impact.js engine, but should work with other engines as well.

 TODO
 --------------------------------